Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/change-date-and-time.md

     If date and time are correct, there is no need to continue.

-- Enter this command to see the current zone defined on your printer:
+- Enter this command to see the current time zone defined on your printer:

     ``` title="SSH Command Prompt"
     ls -l /etc/localtime | awk '{print $6, $7, $8, $9, $10, $11}'